mrzza87/Brazilian-E-Commerce-Team-3/readme.md

 **Orchestration**:

-- `Dagster` was intended to be deployed, but since there is low potential for additional data from Kaggle, orchestration as a whole is addressed in the Future Architecture portion***
+- `Dagster` was intended to be deployed, but since there is low potential for additional data from Kaggle, orchestration as a whole is addressed in the Future Architecture portion.

 ### 1.2 Data Lineage